-- 1. To turn on: press the "Use Reverse Field for Sample Recovery" button.
-The indicator display will change from dark gray to white, and the display will change from "OFF" to "ON". - 2.
+- 1. Press the "Use Reverse Field for Sample Recovery" button.
+The indicator display will change from dark gray to white, and display change from "OFF" to "ON". - 2.
 The "Settings Changed" indicator light will activate.
 Press "Accept" to accept the new setting.